CallanSmith/ArduinoSousVide/README.md

 ## Coding Process
 The first major coding problem I ran into was coding the temperature sensor.
 I came into the project with no knowledge of how to code this paticular sensor ([Link to sensor](https://www.adafruit.com/product/381)) but with these videos ([Helpfull wiring video](https://www.youtube.com/watch?v=lIpgGru2Wv0&t=115s), [Helpfull coding video](https://www.youtube.com/watch?v=hIkUQZuaTE4&t=399s)) I was able to figure out most of the coding and wiring.
 The most important things about coding the temperature sensor was inculding the dallas temperature library and the onewire library ([Dallas temp library](https://github.com/milesburton/Arduino-Temperature-Control-Library), [One wire library](https://github.com/PaulStoffregen/OneWire)) and figuring out how to grap and print the code from the sensor itself.
 I did this by requesting temp with "sensors.requestTemperatures();" and then making the temperatue from the sensor into a value. "tempVal = sensors.getTempFByIndex(0);".
 From there I could use the tempVal however I wanted.
+The next obstacle of the project coding wise was coding the timer.
+I orginally was using a countdown timer derived from a project using buttons as the input.
+I though if I could change the input to tempVal then the timer would work just the same.
+This however was wrong and the timer was very messy and unneccesarily long.
+After this the timer code was completly redone using some elements from the old code but also going off the basis of hrs = (timeleft / 3600000);
+      Min = ((timeleft / 60000) - (hrs * 60));
+      sec = ((timeleft / 1000) - ((hrs * 3600) + ( Min * 60)));.